-In accordance with Maine law, Two Echo manages itself as a Homeowners Association (HOA).
+In accord with Maine law, Two Echo manages itself as a Homeowners Association (HOA).
 Homeowners pay monthly association dues which are used for maintenance of the Two Echo commonly owned land and amenities, insurance, and reserve funds for long range infrastructure maintenance.
-In addition to resident and non-resident members of the HOA, we also have renters and associates.
-The latter are non-resident, non-owners.
 We hold general meetings during which we discuss and make decisions concerning HOA matters.
 Most often, topics to be considered at a general meeting are first discussed in committee and brought forward to the whole group in the form of reports, discussions and proposals.
-The meetings are open to all, but only owners (resident or non-resident) can participate in the call for consensus.

-Our current standing committees are Commons (common land use management), Coordinators, Design Review, Finance, Common House Operations, Maintenance & Management, and Membership.
+Our current standing committees are Commons (common land use management), Coordinators, Design Review, Finance, Common House Operations, Maintenance and Management, and Membership.
 At times, we also form short-term ad hoc committees to attend to specific issues.
 Periodically, individual circumstances naturally prevent members from attending meetings and participating on committees.
 However, the participation of adult residents in general meetings and on committees is needed as our decision making process relies on the participation of as many members as possible and the sharing of everyone's ideas and perspectives.

-Our community's standard decision-making process is consensus, with a fall-back option of voting.
+Our community's standard decision-making process is consensus with a fall-back option of voting.
 Although sometimes slow and arduous, the consensus process allows our community to give voice to all our members and produces decisions that every member can support to at least some degree.
 Through the consensus process, we work to reach creative solutions and to put into practice our community's goals and values for our small village.
 Occasionally, as we progress, individuals or committees may desire to ask the group to revisit standing decisions.
 In such cases, any changes adopted must be made in accordance with our consensus decision-making process.
-All important standing decisions are available on the "Members" section of the Two Echo website (http://two-echo.org/members/), access available to prospective members upon request.
+All important standing decisions are available on the "Members" section of the Two Echo website.